kpax10/rock-paper-scissors/README.md

-A simple Rock, Paper, Scissors game played in the console.
+A simple Rock, Paper, Scissors game.
 Assignment from The Odin Project.